 The Salvation Army operates in communities across the United States.
 We are committed to meeting human needs wherever we can by providing food distribution, disaster relief, rehabilitation centers, anti-human trafficking efforts, housing for homeless, children’s programs and many other programs.

-The Director of Gift Planning (Legacy and Estate Planning) position will be responsible for engaging The Salvation Army’s donors in planned and deferred gifts, with responsibility for identifying prospects, designing and implementing gift planned strategy, providing guidance in gift structures that achieve donor’s goals and stewardship of donors with deferred gift commitments, and lead the marketing program for the gift planning team.
+The Director of Gift Planning (Legacy and Estate Planning) position will be be responsible for engaging The Salvation Army’s donors in planned and deferred gifts, with responsibility for identifying prospects, designing and implementing gift planned strategy, providing guidance in gift structures that achieve donor’s goals and stewardship of donors with deferred gift commitments, and lead the marketing program for the gift planning team.
 The Director will manage a small portfolio of donors and lead the gift planning team (2 associate planned giving directors around the state and 1 support staff) while providing gift planning expertise for the team.
 Travel often throughout the D.C. area and the state of Virginia and to occasional conferences nationally is required.

 This position also: